+Most women (99%) with a history of genital herpes give birth to healthy babies.
 The greatest risk to the baby is when a PRIMARY infection occurs during pregnancy.
 Even then, the outcome depends on when in pregnancy the primary infection is diagnosed.
 It's important that the health care provider is notified as soon as the pregnant woman realizes that she may have an infection.
 In rare circumstances, a herpes infection acquired in pregnancy can lead to a miscarriage, prematurity, or severe infection in the baby.
-If an infection occurs near or at delivery, the health care provider will probably suggest a cesarean section.
-Daily oral antiviral medications can decrease the likelihood of an outbreak, and therefore transmission to the baby, when started at the 36 weeks of pregnancy.
-If you or your partner have a history of genital herpes infection, please discuss this with your health care provider when you start your pregnancy care.
+If an infection occurs near or at delivery, the obstetrician will probably suggest a cesarean section.
+Daily oral antiviral medications can help decrease the likelihood of an outbreak, and therefore transmission to the baby, when started at the 36 week of pregnancy.
+If you or your partner has a history of genital herpes infection, please discuss this with your health care provider when you start your pregnancy care.